Summertime (George Gershwin song)

 "Summertime" is an aria composed in 1934 by George Gershwin for the 1935 opera Porgy and Bess.
-The lyrics are by DuBose Heyward, the author of the novel Porgy on which the opera was based, and Ira Gershwin.
+The lyrics, in two stanzas, are by DuBose Heyward, the author of the novel Porgy on which the opera was based, and Ira Gershwin.

 The song soon became a popular and much-recorded jazz standard, described as "without doubt ... one of the finest songs the composer ever wrote ...
-Gershwin's highly evocative writing brilliantly mixes elements of jazz and the song styles of blacks in the southeast United States from the early twentieth century".
+Gershwin's highly evocative writing brilliantly mixes elements of jazz and the song styles of Black people in the southeast United States from the early twentieth century".
 Composer and lyricist Stephen Sondheim characterized Heyward's lyrics for "Summertime" and "My Man's Gone Now" as "the best lyrics in the musical theater".

 Porgy and Bess

 Gershwin began composing the song in December 1933, attempting to create his own spiritual in the style of the African American folk music of the period.
-Gershwin had completed setting DuBose Heyward's poem to music by February 1934, and spent the next 20 months completing and orchestrating the score of the opera.
+Gershwin had completed setting DuBose Heyward's poem to music by February 1934 and spent the next 20 months completing and orchestrating the score of the opera.

 The song is sung several times throughout Porgy and Bess.
-Its lyrics are the first words heard in act 1 of the opera, following the communal "wa-do-wa".
-It is sung by Clara as a lullaby.
+Following the communal "wa-do-wa", its lyrics are the first words heard in act 1 of the opera, sung by Clara as a lullaby.
 The song theme is reprised soon after as counterpoint to the craps game scene, in act 2 in a reprise by Clara, and in act 3 by Bess, singing to Clara's now-orphaned baby after both parents died in the storm.

 The song was recorded for the first time by Abbie Mitchell on July 19, 1935, with George Gershwin playing the piano and conducting the orchestra (on: George Gershwin Conducts Excerpts from Porgy & Bess, Mark 56 667).

 The 1959 movie version of the musical featured Loulie Jean Norman singing the song.
 That rendition finished at #52 in AFI's 100 Years...100 Songs survey of top tunes in American cinema.